 3 If you passed GY2109 Geographies of development at this point in 2018-19 or earlier, you will be allowed to place the pass for this course at this point.

-6 Notice has been served on these courses.
-Final examinations for these courses will be held in 2020-21.
+6 Notice has been served on this course.
+Final examinations for this course will be held in 2023-24.